Comprehensive Transparency and Compliance

 Phase 5: Optimization - Continuous improvement of reporting processes and adaptation to new regulatory developments

-"Successful implementation of sustainability reporting requires a holistic ESG data architecture so that information can be systematically collected and digitally prepared in ESEF format.
+"Successful implementation of sustainability reporting requires a comprehensive ESG data architecture so that information can be systematically collected and digitally prepared in ESEF format.
 Through clearly defined governance processes and regular internal controls, data quality is ensured and external auditing is efficiently prepared.
 Only in this way does reporting become a strategic management tool in the company."

 Andreas Krekel